autolab/autograders-examples/Python-isEven/README.md

 <h2>Autograder.tar directory content</h2>

-- **Python-isEven-handout**: Contains the autograder, a solution to the problem, and test cases
+- **Python-isEven-grading**: Contains the autograder, a solution to the problem, and test cases
 - **src**: Contains autograder and solutions